 Zithromax (azithromycin), also known as Z-Pak, is an antibiotic approved for treatment of respiratory, skin and other bacterial infections.
 Studies link the drug to side effects, including an increased risk of fatal heart problems.
 In August 2018, the U.S. Food and Drug Administration warned of an increased risk of cancer relapse and death in some patients who take the drug long-term.

 Zithromax (azithromycin), also known as Z-Pak, is an antibiotic used to treat bacterial infections by inhibiting the growth of bacteria in the body.
 A Z-Pak is typically taken over a five-day course to treat infections such as bronchitis, pneumonia, and infections of the ears, lungs and other organs.
 First approved by the FDA in 1991 to treat certain respiratory and skin infections, its use has since expanded to include a wide variety of bacterial infections.
 These include sexually transmitted diseases, bacterial inflammation and middle-ear infections in children.

 Zithromax has been highly profitable for its manufacturer, Pfizer.
 At the height of sales in 2002, it brought in over $1 billion for Pfizer.
-Although the wide availability of generics reduced the company’s revenue, U.S. sales still totaled $435 million in 2012.
+Although the wide availability of generics reduced the company’s revenue, sales still totaled $435 million in 2012.

 This antibiotic is popular because it treats infections in adults and children.
 But, the drug is not without side effects — including fatal heart-related risks.

-Some lawyers investigated irregular heart rhythm lawsuits against Pfizer.
-According to attorneys, Pfizer failed to warn the public about this potentially fatal side effect.
-The drug giant also paid millions to several states to settle allegations that it used misleading tactics to market the drug to children.
+Zithromax also led to some legal trouble for Pfizer.
+The company was forced to pay millions to several states to settle allegations that it used misleading tactics to market the drug to children.

 How Zithromax Works